victorocna/express-mongo-api-starter/README.md

 ### Recaptcha

-You can use the Recaptcha middleware on any public route.
+You should use the Recaptcha middleware on any public route.
+Moreover, you should skip Recaptcha middleware and validation on any private route.

 By default Recaptcha will not be enabled when the request has no origin (it is sent through an API).